 This question reminds us of the many things that can cause a driveline vibration.
 The driveshaft companion flange connects the driveshaft to the differential pinion gear.
-If a driveshaft vibration is suspected, inspect the flange for any damage or looseness.
+Inspect the flange for any damage or looseness if a driveshaft vibration is suspected.
 Always mark the companion flange to the driveshaft flange before removing the driveshaft.
-This will insure that the two surfaces are placed back in their original positions.
+This mark ensures that the two surfaces are installed in their original positions.

-If there was a vibration during the test drive and the pinion seal is leaking, suspect a bad collapsible spacer.
+If there was a vibration during the test drive and the pinion seal leaks, suspect a bad collapsible spacer.
 Never back off a collapsible spacer once installed.
-These spacers can only be used once.
-That's why it's important to torque this nut in increments.
-Checking the setting frequently with an inch pound torque wrench.
+These spacers can be used only once.
+That's why it's important to torque this nut in increments, checking the setting frequently with an inch-pound torque wrench.

-If the driveshaft is suspected of excessive runout, shut down the engine and make sure the shaft is not rotating.
+To check the driveshaft for excessive runout, shut down the engine and make sure the shaft is not rotating.
 Place a dial gauge at the center and both ends of the driveshaft and turn it with your hand.
-Check the measurements taken against manufacturer's specifications before replacement.
-A damaged or bent driveshaft is replaced with a new one.
+Compare the measurements taken with the manufacturer's specifications before considering replacement.
+Replace a damaged or bent driveshaft.